Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test9_clue_analysis(gemini).md

 - May need more subtle misdirection
 - Ambiguity effectiveness varies

-### Fake Clues: 2/5
+### Fake Clues: 1/5
-**Fair - Below expectations**
+**Poor - Needs significant revision**

-The fake clues are not entirely effective.
-The first clue points outside the provided choices (to a US city), which is not an effective misdirection to Italy or Brazil.
-The second clue is too generic ('historical landmarks, museums, artistic heritage') to strongly point to a *specific* incorrect choice (Italy or Brazil) and could apply to many places.
-They do not convincingly misdirect players toward the wrong options from the given list.
+The fake clues are ineffective at misdirecting to the given incorrect choices (Italy, Brazil).
+The first clue points to a US city, which is not among the options.
+The second clue is too generic ('historical landmarks, museums, and artistic heritage') to strongly misdirect to a specific incorrect choice like Italy or Brazil, as it could apply to many places.
+They do not convincingly misdirect players toward the wrong options from the provided list.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices